Maciekinit/currency-converter-react/README.md

 ## Description

 This simple and powerful web app was built in React to allow users to quickly convert PLN amounts to selected foreign currencies: Swiss franc (CHF), euro (EUR), pound sterling (GBP), and US dollar (USD).
-It's very user-friendly.
+It's very user-friendly.The project is constantly updated.

 ## How to use